indranildeveloper/indranildeveloper-kepler.gl/contributing/README.md

 # CONTRIBUTING

 Great to have you here.
-Here are a few ways you can help make kepler.gl even better!
+Here are a few ways you can help make indranildeveloper-kepler.gl even better!

 * [Developer Certification of Origin \(DCO\)](./#developer-certification-of-origin-dco)
 * [Code of Conduct](./#code-of-conduct)